March on Washington: Effects and legacy

 The symbolism of the March has been contested since before it even took place.
 In the years following the March, movement radicals increasingly subscribed to Malcolm X's narrative of the March as a co-optation by the white establishment.
 However, some black nationalist intellectuals did not see that the liberal reforms of the Johnson administration would assure "full integration" based upon the existing power structures and persisting racist culture of daily life in America.
 Former Communist Party member Harold Cruse posited that full integration was "not possible within the present framework of the American system".
 Black Panther Party member and lawyer Kathleen Cleaver held radical views that only revolution could transform American society to bring about the redistribution of wealth and power that was needed to end the historical facts of exclusion and inequality.

 Liberals and conservatives tended to embrace the March, but focused mostly on King's "I Have a Dream" speech and the legislative successes of 1964 and 1965.
-The mass media identified King's speech as a highlight of the event and focused on this oration to the exclusion of other aspects.
+The mass media identified King's speech as the highlight of the event and focused on this oration to the exclusion of other aspects.
 For several decades, King took center stage in narratives about the March.
-More recently, historians and commentators have acknowledged the role played by Bayard Rustin in organizing the event.
+By the 2010s, historians and commentators began to acknowledge the vital role played by Bayard Rustin in organizing the event.

-The March was an early example of social movements conducting mass rallies in Washington, D.C., and was followed by several other marches in the capital, many of which used similar names.
+The March started a pattern of labeling mass demonstrations in the nation's capital a "March on Washington".
+Some examples include the SDS-sponsored 1965 March on Washington to End the War in Vietnam, the 1979 National March on Washington for Lesbian and Gay Rights, and the 2017 Women's March on Washington.

-For the 50th Anniversary, of the March, the United States Postal Service released a forever stamp that commemorated it.
+For the 50th anniversary of the 1963 March, the United States Postal Service released a forever stamp that commemorated it.

 Political effects

 Soon after the speakers ended their meetings with Congress to go join the March, both houses passed legislation to create a dispute arbitration board for striking railroad workers.

 The March is credited with propelling the U.S. government into action on civil rights, creating political momentum for the Civil Rights Act of 1964 and the Voting Rights Act of 1965.

-The cooperation of a Democratic administration with the issue of civil rights marked a pivotal moment in voter alignment within the U.S. The Democratic Party gave up the Solid South—its undivided support since Reconstruction among the segregated Southern states—and went on to capture a high proportion of votes from black people from the Republicans.
+The cooperation of a Democratic administration with the issue of civil rights marked a pivotal moment in voter alignment within the U.S. The Democratic Party gave up the Solid South—its undivided support since Reconstruction among the segregated Southern states—and went on to capture a high proportion of votes from Black people from the Republicans.